 - Additional nutrient support: Well-rounded protein powders sometimes contain other nutrients to mimic the nutrient profile found in whole foods.
 Those nutrients might include vitamins, minerals, probiotics, digestive enzyme support, and/ or a vegetable blend.

-Designing the Perfect Protein Shake with Protein Powder
+Designing the Perfect Protein Shake

 Once you’ve figured out what protein powder to use, you can be creative and add ingredients to design a shake that’s perfect as a snack, around a workout, or as a meal replacement.
 Among the ingredients that make the perfect protein shake include:

-- Unsweetened nut milks (almond, cashew, coconut)
+- Unsweetened nut milk (almond, cashew, coconut)

 - Fresh or frozen berries

-- Unsweetened nut butters (like almond butter)
+- Unsweetened nut butter (like almond butter)

 - Cacao nibs (high in fiber and low in sugar)